 The Company has an internally leveraged employee stock ownership plan ("ESOP") in which substantially all former employees of Hibernia participate.
 In accordance with the merger agreement with Hibernia, assets of the ESOP trust were allocated solely for the benefit of participants who were employees of Hibernia and its subsidiaries immediately prior to the merger date.
 The Company makes annual contributions to the ESOP in an amount determined by the Company's Board of Directors (or a committee authorized by the Board of Directors), but at least equal to the ESOP's minimum debt service less dividends received by the ESOP.
 Dividends received by the ESOP are used to pay debt service.
 At December 29, 2009, the Company merged the ESOP into the Capital One Financial Corporation Associate Savings Plan as part of an overall strategy to streamline and enhance Capital One's retirement plans.
-All assets held in trust for the Plan and the Capital One Financial Corporation Associate Savings Plan being the surviving plan.
+All assets held in trust for the Plan and the Capital One Financial Corporation Associate Savings Plan are consolidated under one Master Trust with the Capital One Financial Corporation Associate Savings Plan being the surviving plan.